syncfusion-content/wpf-docs/wpf/SyntaxEditor/Selection.md

 # Text Selection

-The syntax editor component supports the selection of content through mouse, keyboard, and touch interactions.
+The `SyntaxEditor` control supports the selection of content through mouse, keyboard, and touch interactions.

 ## Selection using Mouse